 Professional Help for Substance Abuse

 Are you ready to speak to an addiction professional about treatment options?
-Evoke Wellness MA offers evidence-based treatment programs to cater to each patient’s individual needs.
+Evoke Wellness at Cohasset offers evidence-based treatment programs to cater to each patient’s individual needs.
 We offer a personalized treatment experience for each of our clients.
-Evoke Wellness Massachusetts provides comprehensive, integrated care for men, women, and families.
+Evoke Wellness at Cohasset provides comprehensive, integrated care for men, women, and families.
 Our solution-focused addiction treatment will lead you to long-lasting recovery.
-At Evoke Wellness MA, our team of compassionate and understanding addiction specialists is available 24/7 to assist you with your treatment needs.
+At Evoke Wellness at Cohasset, our team of compassionate and understanding addiction specialists is available 24/7 to assist you with your treatment needs.
 Choose recovery over substance abuse.
 Call us today.